xinlingl/Perturb-Seq-Analysis/README.md

 This project contains two parts:

-Part 1: Imputation by MAGIC followed by consensus clustering of single-cell RNA-seq data by SC3
+Part 1: Imputation by MAGIC followed by consensus clustering of scRNA-seq data by SC3

-Part 2: Perturbation analysis using linear regression model
+Part 2: Joint analysis of scRNA-seq and CRISPR perturbation data using linear regression model